tahira-h/surfs_up/README.md

 Close the file.

-The provided temperatures for the months of June and December in Oahu, Hawaii does not have a large gap between the results.
+Provided temperatures for the months of June and December in Oahu, Hawaii does not have a large gap between the results.
 The calculated results of this analysis determines that the "Surf and Ice Cream" shop will be a sustainable business year round.